AriFordsham/GHCWiki/gitlab/labels.md

  * ~unregisterised: Issues with GHC's unregisterised C backend
  * ~determinism: Issues of non-determinism in GHC's output (see #4012)

-# Bug subsystems
+# Subsystems

-These labels identify compiler subsystems which are in some way implicated in a bug.
+These labels identify compiler subsystems which are in some way implicated in a bug or touched by a merge request.

  * ~"ambiguity check": A bug in type ambiguity checking
  * ~"API annotations": TODO